Azure-Samples/azure-iot-central-samples-csharp/README.md

     - Enter a Token name, select **Next**, and then **Copy**.
     > The token value is only shown once, so it must be copied before closing the dialog.
 After closing the dialog, it is never shown again.

+3. Navigate to `samples/listApplication` folder in your terminal.
+This app can list the IoT Central applications you have access to.

+    ```cmd
+    cd samples/listApplication
+    ```

-3. Navigate to `samples` folder and then change directory into the sample app you want to run.
-Update the following placeholders in the sample app.
+4. Update the following placeholders in the sample app.

     - `[ACCESS_TOKEN]`, replace with the API token you generated from last step.
     - `https://[APP_NAME].azureiotcentral.com/api/preview`, replace the `[APP_NAME]` with the app name in your IoT Central app URL.

 4. In the terminal, type and run `dotnet run`.

+5. Change directory into the sample app you want to run.
+Repeat step 3 and 4.
+You might also need to update other placeholders like `deviceID`, `MyDisplayName` and etc. based on the app you selected.

 ## Contributing